Written by Tihomir Stefanov | 02 November 2019

 Ultimately, training and nutrition are a form of art (though a functional one), which is exactly why you should consider becoming the master artist of your body & your kitchen if you haven’t done so already.

-We hope Healthy Principles have helped you understand how you can lose body fat fast.
 What strategies are you going to try to help you lose body fat fast?

-Including more high-intensity interval training?
-Increasing the level of protein and fats whilst decreasing your amount of carbs?
+Or perhaps – increasing the level of protein and fats whilst decreasing your amount of carbs?

 Let us know by leaving a comment below right now!